akc42/sqlite-db/README.md

 It consists of 4 separate packages.

-`database` is a module to open (creating it if it doesn't yet exist from a `database.sql` file).  it used two environment variables to locate the database DATABASE_DB_DIR and DATABASE_DB are the directory and filename respectively of the sqlite3 database.
+`database` is a module to open (creating it if it doesn't yet exist from a `database.sql` file).
+It uses two environment variables to locate the database DATABASE_DB_DIR and DATABASE_DB are the directory and filename respectively of the sqlite3 database.
 It also used DATABASE_DB_BUSY for the busy timeout.
 DATABASE_DB_DIR can either be an absolute value, or relative from the project root (see npm module `app-root-path`).
+If the database file does not exist, it attempt to create it from the script read from file named by DATABASE_INIT_FILE.
+The path can be relative to project root or an absolute value.

 `logger` provides a logging service for the app.
 It is controlled by three environment variables LOG_NONE prevents it from logging anything.
 This is designed to be used during testing of the server side of the app so that nothing is logged.
 LOG_NO_DATE omits the date and time from